yashgoenka/chat-apple-notes/README.md

 ![Pull Requests](https://img.shields.io/github/issues-pr/yashgoenka/chat-apple-notes)
 ![Issues](https://img.shields.io/github/issues/yashgoenka/chat-apple-notes)

-**RAG + Semantic Search for Apple Notes on CLI**
+**RAG + Semantic Search for Apple Notes**

-Chat Apple Notes is a CLI application that allows users to interact with their Apple Notes using GPT-powered AI.
+Chat Apple Notes is a CLI application let's you perform semantic search and Retrieval Augmented Generation (RAG) on Apple Notes using OpenAI's Assistants API.

 This tool enables users to search, query, and chat about their notes in natural language, providing a deeper and more intuitive way to engage with their personal information.

 ## Features

-1. **Upload Notes**: Automatically extract and upload your Apple Notes to a vector store for AI processing.
+1. **Upload Notes**: Automatically extract and upload your Apple Notes to a vector store.
-2. **Semantic Search**: Perform intelligent searches across your notes using natural language queries and find matches.
+2. **Semantic Search**: Perform semantic searches across your notes using natural language queries and find matches.
 3. **Ask Questions**: Get answers to specific questions using the information in your notes.
 4. **Interactive Chat**: Engage in a conversation about your notes with an AI assistant.